andrew-schofield/keepass2-haveibeenpwned/README.md

 * [Have I Been Pwned (HIBP)](https://haveibeenpwned.com/) - Checks the usernames of any entries against the Have I Been Pwned? list curated by Troy Hunt

 ### Password based
-~~[Have I Been Pwned (HIBP)](https://haveibeenpwned.com/) - Checks the passwords of any entries against the Have I Been Pwned? list curated by Troy Hunt~~
+* [Have I Been Pwned (HIBP)](https://haveibeenpwned.com/) - Checks the passwords of any entries against the Have I Been Pwned? list curated by Troy Hunt

-**This checker is disabled in the current version of the plugin** as the HIBP password checking API requires passwords to only weakly-hashed.
-Although these hashes are encrypted in transit, this is still an insecure way of checking password breaches.
-A future updates should enable offline password breach checking.
-See https://github.com/andrew-schofield/keepass2-haveibeenpwned/issues/33 for reference.
+**This checker sends a small portion of the password hash to HIBP and then checks the full hash locally against the list of hashes returned by HIBP.
+This service does not send your password, nor enough of the hash to expose your password to HIBP.**

 ## Usage